AdvancedPhotonSource/specguiutils/specguiutils/README.md

     - Code cleanup removing unused variables and imports
     - Remove Empty item when the ScanBrowser is initialized.
     - Remove the row number from the scan browser.
 This is confusing when combined with the scan number.

+Version 0.6.4
+    - Add code to PositionSelector and ScanBrowser to allow selecting user parameters and showing them in the scanBrowser